cbeust/guess-card/README.md

 - Of course, it's wrong
 - If it's not wrong, drop the microphone and walk out of the room in triumph
 - But come on, it's wrong
-- Show confusionm, anger, frustration
+- Show confusion, anger, frustration
 - Give it another go
 - Fail again
 - "Okay, fine, I give up.
 I am not smart enough to guess this card..."
 - "What was it?!?"

 The victims tell you the card.

 Acting time!
 Facepalm, show befuddlement, "Damn!
 I KNEW IT!!!"

 - "I'm not smart enough to guess that card..."
 - "... which is why, I wrote some code to guess this card for me"